RookeriesDevelopment/rook-reactnative-sdks-docs/rook-health-connect/README.md

 # SDK Health Connect in React Native

-Steps to integrate Health Connect Data extraction and transmission into your app.
+Steps to integrate Health Connect Data extraction and transmission into your app, if you need a more detailed description example look at out [demo app](https://github.com/RookeriesDevelopment/rook_demo_app_react_native)

 ## Content